The local government areas of Lake Macquarie and Wyong are on the central coast of NSW, approximately 100 kilometres north of Sydney.

 Air emission sources

-The main sources of air emissions in the Lake Macquarie–Wyong area are from electricity generation plants at Eraring, Vales Point and Lake Munmorah.
+The main sources of air emissions in the Lake Macquarie-Wyong area are from electricity generation plants at Eraring and Vales Point (and previously Lake Munmorah).

 Other sources include coal mining, residential wood heating, quarrying, motor vehicles and recreational boats.